MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-quickbooks-to-business-edition.md

 ---
 title: Transfer Data from a QuickBooks App
-description: You can migrate data such as customers, vendors, inventory items, and G/L accounts from QuickBooks apps to Business Central.
+description: 'You can migrate data such as customers, vendors, inventory items, and G/L accounts from QuickBooks apps to Business Central.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: app, import, migrate, data, transfer, QuickBooks, customize ms.search.form: 1808 ms.date: 04/01/2021
+ms.search.keywords: 'app, import, migrate, data, transfer, QuickBooks, customize' ms.search.form: 1808 ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: 01a02459e75d20c217b747502db8548567db597d
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9535307"
 ---

-# <a name="changing-from-a-quickbooks-app-to-dynamics-365-business-central"></a>Changing from a QuickBooks App to Dynamics 365 Business Central
+# Changing from a QuickBooks App to Dynamics 365 Business Central

 More and more growing businesses are changing from finance apps like QuickBooks Desktop and QuickBooks Online, which are designed for startups and other small businesses, to [!INCLUDE[prod_short](includes/prod_short.md)], which also supports larger, more complex organisations.